HMS Buffalo (1813): Launch and purchase

 Hindostan was built of teak by James Bonner and James Horsburgh, of Firth, in 1813 at Sulkea, on the Hoogly near Calcutta.
 The Calcutta Gazette, reporting on her launch, described her as a merchantman built to carry grain rice.
 Her hull was pierced at the upper deck to be able to carry 20 guns, and she measured about 578 tons burthen.

-In August 1813, after a six-month maiden voyage, Hindostan arrived in the East India Dock, London to discharge and was offered for sale.
+In August 1813, after a six-month maiden voyage, Hindostan arrived in the East India Docks, London to discharge and was offered for sale.
 She had left Bengal on 18 February, passed the Point de Galle on 13 March, stopped at St Helena on 9 June, and arrived at The Downs on 10 August.

 The Lords Commissioners of the Admiralty purchased her on 22 October.
 David Webster, representing the builders, brokered the sale price of £18,000 for Hindostan.
 The Navy Board renamed her HMS Buffalo, designated her a sixth rate, and employed her as a storeship.